ahmed-mohamed01/nix-config/readme.md

 ```
 ### 4a.
 Some important notes

 ### Ensure you have backed up any configs you are transferring to home-manager. eg if you are enabling zsh, ensure .zshrc is backed up.
+They WILL be overidden.
 1. If you are on Ubuntu/Pop or any non NixOS linux version, you cannot manage system services (such as docker, tailscale ) using Nix.
 You will need to configure them normally on the system.
 2. We will be using flakes to set up Home-manager.
 More on flakes here: https://nixos.wiki/wiki/Flakes
 3. More on home manager: